SudeepMukhedkar/terraform-provider-icp/README.md

 # Terraform Basic_Sub_Module

-This is the module for deployment of IBM cloud Private-CE 2.1.0 .
+This is the module for deployment of IBM Cloud Private-CE 2.1.0 .
 Using this sub_module one can deploy IBM Cloud Private-CE 2.1.0 in [Basic topology][1].

 [1]: https://www.ibm.com/developerworks/community/blogs/5092bd93-e659-4f89-8de2-a7ac980487f0/entry/Availability_considerations_for_single_ICP_cluster_topologies?lang=en

 # Prerequisites

-For ICP cluster deployment, It needs key-value-pair, number of worker nodes and path of image in main.tf
+For ICP cluster deployment, It needs ssh key-value-pair, number of worker nodes and images path in main.tf

 ## For configuration of cloud-init required steps